jaydickson02/Everything/docs/02 Locations/Scorpions Rest.md

 #### Shrine
 Located deep in [[The Catacombs]] of the city is the relic known as the [[Eye of the Desert]], it is said that this eye was what allowed this city to have settled here in the first place.
 The Eye was lost long ago but there are some still who may have the clues needed to find it.
-It can be found at [[The Shrine of the Scorpion]].
+It can be found at [[The Shrine]].

 #### Politics
 The City is managed day to day by a governing body.
 This body is elected by the city elders.
 The elders are previous members of the governing body that have devoted their lives to the city and its people.